 The canning process can also destroy heat-sensitive vitamin C, although most other nutrients are well preserved.

 Whole, fresh fruit is best.
-If you want to eat canned fruit, look for one that has been preserved in juice rather than syrup, which has a slightly lower sugar content.
+If you want to eat canned fruit, look for one that has been preserved in juice rather than syrup.
+Juice has a slightly lower sugar content.

-Baked beans are another savory food that is often surprisingly high in sugar.
+Baked beans are another savory food that’s often surprisingly high in sugar.

-A cup (254 grams) of regular baked beans contains about 5 teaspoons of sugar (29).
+One cup (254 grams) of regular baked beans contains about 5 teaspoons of sugar (

-If you like baked beans, you can choose low-sugar versions, which contain about half the amount of sugar found in regular baked beans.
+If you like baked beans, you can choose low sugar versions.
+They can contain about half the amount of sugar found in their full sugar counterparts.